Brewers vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger will look for his third straight game with a hit in this contest.
-In his last five games he is batting .318 with two doubles, a walk and 10 RBI.
+- Bellinger will look for his fourth straight game with a hit in this contest.
+In his last five games he is hitting .318 with two doubles, a walk and eight RBI.

 Bellinger Recent Games